Skip to content

 The headline is size.
 Oura is calling the Ring 5 the smallest smart ring in the world, and says it is about 40 percent smaller than the Ring 4.
 It measures 6.09 millimeters wide and 2.28 millimeters thick and weighs from about 2 grams, down from the Ring 4 at 7.99 millimeters wide, 2.88 millimeters thick and a minimum of 3.3 grams.
 Oura got there by redesigning the battery, sensors and internal architecture.
 For a category where the most common complaint I hear from women is that the ring feels chunky (and that's my own compliant as well), that matters more than any single new metric.

 Durability got attention too, which I am glad to see.
 The Ring 4 was easy to scratch, especially during weight training and it is the reason Oura released the pricier Ceramic edition.
-The Ring 5 keeps the aerospace-grade titanium construction but adds a new physical vapor deposition coating that Oura says improves scratch resistance.
+The Ring 5 keeps the aerospace-grade titanium construction but adds a new physical vapor deposition coating that Oura says improves scratch resistance, though as my own ring shows just below, scratch resistant is not the same as scratch proof.
 It carries an IP68 rating and is water resistant to 100 meters, so showering, swimming and washing dishes are all fine.

 The sensing system is where the engineering gets interesting.
 Battery life moves to six to nine days, up from five to eight on the Ring 4.
 Oura says the Ring 5's LEDs are about four times more powerful than the Ring 4's, paired with low-profile sensor domes that sit closer to the skin.
 Here is the counterintuitive part that other reviewers have flagged: the number of signal pathways actually dropped from 18 on the Ring 4 to 12 on the Ring 5.
 Oura's argument is that the stronger LEDs and the repositioned sensors more than make up for it, improving accuracy across a wider range of finger sizes and skin tones.
 That last point is genuinely useful for a female audience, since optical sensors have historically struggled with smaller fingers and a broader range of skin tones.
 Whether fewer pathways really do deliver better accuracy is something I want to see tested, not just asserted.